ScaledMarkets/dabl/java/scaledmarkets/dabl/main/README.md

 		enclosing scopes when a symbol
 		is not recognized but might be defined later in an enclosing scope.
 Later, when the symbol is defined, attached Handlers are checked to see if any refer to the symbol.
-If so, the Handler's resolveRetroactively method is called, to resolve the original symbol reference.</dd>
+If so, the Handler's <code>resolveRetroactively</code>
+		method is called, to resolve the original symbol reference.</dd>

 </dl>